Oxley, Queensland: Geography

 Oxley is bounded to the north by the Brisbane River and Oxley Creek flows along the eastern edge.
 In the east the environment is shaped by flood plains which experience major flooding and flash-flooding.
-Western parts of the suburb are characterised by rolling hills with clay-laden soils.

 The suburb is traversed by the Ipswich Motorway connecting Oxley to Rocklea to the east and Darra to the west.
 Oxley Road connects Oxley to Corinda to the north and continues south across the Ipswich Motorway with the name Blunder Road to Durack, Seventeen Mile Rocks Road connects Oxley to the west to Seventeen Mile Rocks and Darra.
 Oxley is separated from Fig Tree Pocket by the Brisbane River.